thirdtank/brut/brutrb.com/javascript.md

 ## Testing

 Client-side behavior is best tested with end-to-end tests, however you can simplify your end-to-end tests by creating unit tests of your custom elements.
-Brut-JS provides support for this.
+BrutJS provides support for this.
 TBD LINK.

 ## Recommended Practices